Part 1

 Part 2

-Special Education Part 2 continues to develop skills and knowledge of teachers in the design, delivery, programming, and assessment of special education.
-This course will support the expectations outlined in the Ministry of Education curriculum policy documents as well as other Ministry of Education policies and support documents.
+Special Education Part 2 continues to develop the skills and knowledge of teachers in the design, delivery, programming, and assessment of special education.
+This course supports the expectations outlined in the Ministry of Education curriculum policy documents as well as other Ministry of Education policies and support documents.

-This course is open to all elementary and secondary teachers who have a basic qualification in general studies or technological studies, and who have completed Special Education Part I and one year of successful teaching experience.
+This course is open to all elementary and secondary teachers who have a basic qualification in general studies or technological studies, have completed Special Education Part 1, and have one year of successful teaching experience.

 Module 2: Examining Special Education Board Standards